andbloch/i18nnn/readme.md

 Here's an example of custom configuration, equivalent to the initialisation with the default options shown before:

-    var options = {
+    var options = { // equivalent to default options
+        // path to messages speradsheet
         messagesFilePath: process.cwd()+'/locales/messages.xlsx',

-        csv: { // if you're using csv intead of xlsx
+        csv: { // csv settings (if you're using csv intead of xlsx)
             delimiter: ';',
             escape: '"'
         },
         // default cookie key for locale
         // the locale middleware (express) will use this field to store the determined the locale
         cookieLocaleKey: 'locale'